 HISTORY 103G Global History

-- To develop students' ability to offer ideas and arguments in both written and oral formats
+- Develop students' ability to offer reasoned historical arguments in both written and oral formats